TylerDurdenFC/FC/README.md

 FC
 ==

 You do not talk about FC.
+Understand?

 Welcome newcomers.